 - a region with certain prevailing weather conditions: to move to a warmer climate

-Origin: ME climat < OFr < LL clima < Gr klima, region, zone ; from base of klinein, to slope (see incline): orig., slope of the earth from the equator toward the poles
+Origin: Middle English climat ; from Old French ; from Late Latin clima ; from Classical Greek klima, region, zone ; from base of klinein, to slope (see incline): origin, originally , slope of the earth from the equator toward the poles

 Origin: Middle English climat, from Old French, from Late Latin clima, climat-, from Greek klima, surface of the earth, region; see klei- in Indo-European roots.

 climate - Ologies & -Isms Definition

 A region's usual weather patterns.
 The climate at any point on Earth is determined by things such as the general movement of the atmosphere, the proximity of the oceans, and the altitude of the location.

 climate - Science Definition